Wannie18/alx-low_level_programming/README.md

-This file holds projects on pointers and data structures
+Pointers to pointers and arrays